 Yes.
 Even though you are not required to submit the above evidence, you must have it in your possession.

 After you have submitted your immigration application, the Entry Clearance Officer or Caseworker who considers your immigration application can contact you and ask you to provide your evidence.
 A Border Force Officer may also ask you to show your evidence when you arrive in the UK and you should carry it with you in your hand luggage.

 Should I submit this evidence anyway?

-No. If you are a ‘low risk’ national, your application will be processed more quickly if you do not send this evidence.
+No. If you are a national who qualifies under the differential evidence requirement, your application will be processed more quickly if you do not send this evidence.
 If you do send the evidence anyway, the Entry Clearance Officer or Caseworker may need to take time to verify the documents that you have sent are genuine and meet the requirements of the Immigration Rules.
 This may delay your application.